HallmarcDotNet

 What I've Done Before

-For more than fifteen years I have been a technical leader, programmer, writer, and system administrator with projects ranging from simple web page authoring and print newsletter editing in the beginning to distributed systems comprising hundreds of servers on four continents.
-Over those years, I have demonstrated success in multiple deployments and publications, with many systems still in production, supporting thousands of concurrent users and transactions, and many dozens of articles still referenced across the web and in libraries around the nation.
-As a spokesperson for education associations and related political causes, I have been quoted in the Los Angeles Times, the San Jose Mercury News, the Sacramento Bee, the Riverside Press Enterprise, and other papers.
+Over the years, I have demonstrated success in dozens of deployments and publications, with many systems still in production, supporting tens of thousands of simultaneous users, many thousands of concurrent transactions, and many articles still referenced across the web and in libraries around the nation.
+As a spokesperson for education associations and related political causes, I have been quoted in the Los Angeles Times, the San Jose Mercury News, the Sacramento Bee, the Riverside Press Enterprise, and other newspapers.
+I met personally with the California Journal editorial board to discuss political reform in California, and more recently, have been interviewed for radio broadcast.
+Yes, these are "old media"; but the skills do translate.

 Some things that have fallen off my résumé — because they are so far in the past and/or unrelated to my current career — are stints as: